mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 the ineraction also shows positive affect of child. her role in the community can be explored here.

-EXPAND THIS SECTION - HOW IS IS INTERESTING?

-In a

 <!-- (NOTE - OPERATION, ACTION, ACTIVITY - explore in aT part of this chapte ) -->

-### GDPs scaffolding the product revision process and debugging

-- Participants spend much time in the stages of Improve and Test often as a solo effort.
-- This process showed a personal appropriation of concepts like game feel / challenge
-- When done as a pair GDPs aided communication during the process.

-**Example Sh and Th improving their game**

-- Parent navigates to a particular part of the code for child to alter design
-- Child takes on challenge of making smaller changes once the core game mechanic code has been added.

-#### Sh and Debugging as a domain specific practice

-MAKE THIS MORE SPECIFIC - MOVE ANALYSIS  LATER -  CALL BACK TO IT From video data I identified certain coding practices that were transmitted through interaction with the facilitator that this parent is quick to adopt and use.
-For example the use of the project documentation website.
-In addition, the debugging tools which the parent notices the facilitator using in this interaction is used by the parent in later sessions.
-The process of repeating the process of using the debugging tools and process builds fluidity.

-**Reflection on debugging:** The experience of debugging appears to be a particular practice evoking certain feelings. frustration and elation
-See kinds of errors ??

-#### Building fluidity on process.
-The use of these tools and processes are introduced to solve a particular problem in implementing one GDP.
-As per debugging.
-However the same process is uses to solve issues that crop up while implementing other patterns.
-Throughout the recordings, the parent shows an evolution of problem solving knowledge and processes in relation to coding through their independent work.

 ## GDPs and the personal plane

 Personal knowledge and practices are harder to observe in the video data of mostly pair interaction.
 However, following Rogoff's interpretation of this personal plane as participatory appropriation [@rogoff_observing_1995-1], knowledge or processes which individuals adopt, reuse and transform fits within this plane.
 Thus beyond solo activity demonstrating personal knowledge, expressions of personal knowledge or practices when they are shared back into the community activity are also valid here.